 Traditional full-service funerals are a large expense for anyone, and with more Americans living paycheck to paycheck, this is the case more than ever before.

-According to Funeralocity (2023), a traditional full-service funeral costs an average of $7,550 in California, and this does not include cemetery fees.
-With cemetery fees, you’re looking at around $9,000 for a ‘standard’ funeral service.
+According to Funeralocity (2023), a Full-Service Cremation Funeral costs an average of $5,414 in California, and this does not include cremation niche, interment, or scattering fees.

 Read on to learn more about cremation costs, cremation laws and how they affect cremation arrangements, how to set up a simple, low-cost cremation plan, and check out our direct cremation price comparison by cities in California below.